cschaech/scspecies_package/docs/source/installation.rst

 Tutorial
 --------

-Start with the tutorial notebooks.
+Start with running the tutorial notebooks.
 They can be downloaded from the `GitHub repository <https://github.com/cschaech/scspecies_package/tree/main/docs/source/tutorials>`_.